pdidev/tutorial/README.md

 ```

 * Check that the call of C functions defined by `on_event` and `on_data` are
-indeed done at the expected order in the log.
+indeed done in the expected order in the log.

 \remark The keywords `on_event` and `on_data` are also used in other plugins
 to execute instructions in `::PDI_event` and `::PDI_share` respectively.